 - Poor working conditions

-Writ large, the pandemic has caused a shift in priorities in life for many, given reminders about the importance of health and relationships.
+The pandemic has caused a shift in priorities in life for many.
 In some cases, it’s provided motivation to pursue a dream job or more meaningful work.
-Or it’s stoked resentment about being treated poorly or not getting adequate support during the pandemic.
-The “great resignation” is a tectonic shift that should wake us all up to the need to think and act anew when it comes to the way we work.
+Or it’s stoked resentment about being treated poorly, or not getting adequate support.
+The great resignation is a tectonic shift that should wake us all up to the need to think and act anew about work.

 What to Do About It

-We’re all responsible for our own condition—including the need to act when a situation is bad or toxic.
-Though the context is tough for many of us, there’s still much we can do not only to reduce or eliminate burnout but also to improve our working and living conditions:
+We’re all responsible for our own condition.
+Including the need to act when a situation is bad or toxic.
+Though the context is tough for many, there’s still much we can do not only to reduce or eliminate burnout.
+And to improve our working and living conditions:

 - Boundaries.
 Set boundaries and get better at saying “no.” If we try to please everybody, we’ll fail miserably.
 No matter how hard we may try, we can never do things just as others might want or expect.